turingschool/try-turing/_posts/2000-01-12-front-end-project-part-3-extensions.markdown

 Below that class - there is an animation.

 We can call an animation with a css selector.
+Just like things like `color: red`, these animation properties will go inside your CSS rule for a specific element.

 `animation: jiggle 0.2s 2;` - to make it jiggle twice